 Slow down.
 Establish my vision for the business.
-Make sure I have a documented plan in place for the next 3 months, a year, 3 years and beyond.
+Make sure I have a documented plan in place for the next three months, a year, three years and beyond.
 Understand what milestones I need to achieve to ensure I am successful in my new role.

 Three books I recommend for entrepreneurs are…

 “Breaking the Habit of Being Yourself” by Dr. Joe Dispenza

 Spend, share and save in all aspects of life.